ungaunga/ihris-documentation/docs/ihris-plan/ihris-plan-technical-documentation.rst

 IHRIS Plan Technical Documentation
 ==================================

-''This is sample documentation for iHRIS Plan when installed in a country setting.
-This documentation is current as of iHRIS Plan version 1.0 (August 15, 2008).''
+ *This is sample documentation for iHRIS Plan when installed in a country setting.
+This documentation is current as of iHRIS Plan version 1.0 (August 15, 2008).*

 iHRIS Plan is built on the IntraHealth Informatics Core Engine (I2CE) with iHRIS Common (ihris-common) module version 3.1.
 The iHRIS Plan version is 1.0.
 Everything is written in PHP 5 and is installed in /var/lib/iHRIS/.
 Documentation is located at http://wiki.ihris.org/wiki/index.php/Capacity_Project's_iHRIS_Suite, and development and future release source code are at https://launchpad.net/ihris-plan or https://launchpad.net/ihris-suite for all the iHRIS software.